ziaadwael/foodwagon/README.md

 - **HTML**: Markup language used for structuring the web page.
 - **CSS**: Stylesheet language used for describing the presentation of the web page.
-- **JavaScript**: Programming language used to create interactive effects and functionalities.
 - **Bootstrap**: Framework used to develop responsive and mobile-first web pages.

 ## Installation